The universe? All of it? Really?

-But until you optimise your selling methodology, those lead funnels and networking efforts won’t be optimised.
+But until you optimize your selling methodology, those lead funnels and networking efforts won’t be optimised.

 By all means, do your marketing.

-But don’t leave your selling methodology and skills to chance.
+But don’t leave your selling methodology and sales skills to chance.

 Your business success depends on your sales success.